Joe and Sons

-Joe and Sons is an American television sitcom that aired on CBS from September 9, 1975, to January 13, 1976.
+Joe and Sons is an American television sitcom that aired on CBS from September 9, 1975 to January 13, 1976.
 It ran for a total of 14 episodes.

 Premise

-The show focused on an Italian-American widower, Joe Vitale, who lived in Hoboken, New Jersey with his two teenage sons, Mark and Nick.
+The show focused on Joe Vitale, an Italian-American widower, who lived in Hoboken, New Jersey with his teenage sons Mark and Nick.
 Gus Duzik worked with him as a typical middle-class family worker at the Hoboken Sheet and Tube Company.
 Estelle was a cocktail waitress who lived in the apartment across the hall who helped Joe with his sons and liked to cook an occasional meal for the family.